jonull93/RepresentativePeriodsFinder/docs/src/troubleshooting.md

 See also the troubleshooting tips below.

+## Julia version

+As of the time of writing (November 2022), Julia versions greater 1.6.7 do not appear to work, that is you will get an error about indexing `TimeArrays` by `DateTime` unit ranges.

 ## GR

 If issues with the GR-engine (i.e. plotting) occur then build the `GR` package again: